coin-or/Cbc/README.md

 *Source code* can be obtained either by

  * Downloading a snapshot of the source code for the latest release version of Cbc from the [Cbc source code download page](http://www.coin-or.org/download/source/Cbc), or
- * Checking out the code from [Github](https://github.com/coin-or/Cbc)
+ * Checking out the code from [Github](https://github.com/coin-or/Cbc) or using the `coinbrew` script (recommended).

-The recommended method is to use Git because it makes it easier to obtain updates.
-Below are some quick start guides for building on common platforms. *More detailed build instructions are [BuildAndInstall here].*
+Below is a quick start guide for building on common platforms.
+More detailed build instructions are (https://coin-or.github.io/user_introduction.html](here) (this is a work in progress).

 ## BUILDING from source